 - September 5, 1919: All bars are closed in Dawson on September 2nd.
 The Weekly Star writes: The "closing of [the] bars [is] marked by freedom from dunkeness".

-- September 12, 1919: Telephones are installed along the telegraph lines: Carmacks, Yukon Crossing, Selkirk, Beaton's Wood Camp, Coffee Creek and Stewart City have now phones.
+- September 12, 1919: Telephones are installed along the telegraph lines at Carmacks, Yukon Crossing, Selkirk, Beaton's Wood Camp, Coffee Creek and Stewart City.